golang/tools/gopls/doc/daemon.md

 ### Finding logfiles and debug addresses

-When running in daemon mode, you can use the `gopls remote sessions` command to find the logfile and debug port for your gopls daemon instance (as well as for all its connected clients).
-By default, this finds the default daemon (i.e. `-remote=auto`).
-To query a different daemon, use the `-remote` flag
+When running in daemon mode, you can use the `gopls inspect sessions` command to find the logfile and debug port for your gopls daemon instance (as well as for all its connected clients).
+By default, this inspects the default daemon (i.e. `-remote=auto`).
+To inspect a different daemon, use the `-remote` flag
-explicitly: `gopls remote sessions -remote=localhost:12345`.
+explicitly: `gopls -remote=localhost:12345 inspect sessions`.

 This works whether or not you have enabled `-remote.debug`.